 Earlier in the Past?
 Present?
 Future?

-Stealthily creeping towards the sounds, Sasuke identified at least three distinct voices, two of which he immediately attributed to Madara Uchiha and Kabuto.
+Creeping towards the sounds, Sasuke identified at least three voices, two of which he immediately attributed to Madara Uchiha and Kabuto.
 The third voice was unknown to him, but he spoke in raspy tones, as if hoarse from age... or perhaps from years of chain-smoking.
 Who was he to judge?

 Madara was speaking, "-still don't see how this would be of any use to us."